jimhigson/oboe.js-dissertation/main/main.md

 to the size of the tree.
 Current
 Javascript implementations also make it difficult to manage caches in general from inside the language because there is no way to occupy only spare memory.
-Weak references are proposed in ECMAScript 6 but currently only experimentally supported[^5_Implementation5].
+Weak references are proposed in the ECMAScript 6th edition draft [@ecma6] but currently only experimentally supported[^5_Implementation5].
 If the hashing problem were solved the WeakHashMap would be ideal for adding functional caching in future.